DHTMLX/docs-suite/docs/tree_collection/api/treecollection_load_method.md

 @short: loads items from a file

-@signature: {'load(url: string | object, driver?: object | string): Promise<any>'}
+@signature: {'load(url: string | IDataProxy, driver?: object | string): Promise<any>'}

 @params:
-- `url: string | DataProxy` - the URL of an external file or DataProxy object with the URL configured
+- `url: string | IDataProxy` - the URL of an external file or DataProxy object with the URL configured
-- `driver: object | string` - optional, DataDriver or type of data ("json", "csv", "xml"), "json" by default
+- `driver?: object | string` - optional, DataDriver or type of data ("json", "csv", "xml"), "json" by default

 @returns:
 A promise of data loading.